AnanyaSaiB/AnanyaSaiB.github.io/index.md

 - ## Mini Java compiler
 Implemented an optimizing compiler for IR code generation along with optimizations of Conditional Constant Propagation and Function Inlining.

-# Work Experience
-I worked for an year at Cisco as a Software Engineer from August 2015 to June 2016.
-I worked on OSPF routing protocol, building a data model to enable coordinating large set of routers centrally.
-I also worked on RCMD (Route Convergence Monitoring and Diagnostics) project to quickly detect failures in the network.

-# Teaching Experience
-I work as a teaching assistant for Probability and Computing(CS5820) taught by Professor John Augustine.
-The work involves setting up and grading tutorials and assignments for the course.

-# Academic Details
-I completed my BE in Computer Science and Engineering at Sri Jayachamarajendra College of Engineering, Mysore in 2015 with a cgpa of 9.53/10.